Visdum-sales-commission-software

 1. Set specific and achievable targets

-Establishing clear and achievable targets is the first step in encouraging and motivating a sales team to reach their targets.
+Establishing clear and effective sales targets is the first step in encouraging and motivating a sales team to reach their targets.
 It is rather better to start with lower targets and incentivize overachievement than ask your sales reps to work towards unrealistically high targets.

 Unrealistic targets can be dangerous!
 Your sales reps can altogether stop taking targets seriously.